 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembarking the ship, drive approximately 20 minutes (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you will be able to truly appreciate the scale of this hydroelectric project.
-There is also a small museum here and a lookout point.
-The sightseeing will involve around 1 hour on foot.
-Later, transfer 4-5 hours to Wuhan and then board a 1 1⁄2 hour flight to Shanghai.
+Disembark the ship and drive approximately 20 minutes, passing through the surrounding areas (the coach is not permitted to stop for photos).
+Get dropped off at the viewing area above the ship locks so you can truly appreciate the scale of this hydroelectric project.
+There is a small museum and a lookout and the sightseeing will involve around 1hr on foot.
+Disembark your cruise ship in Yichang and transfer via coach 4 to 5 hours to Wuhan to board your 2 hour flight to Shanghai.